 Depending on how formal the service is, most people find it appropriate to incorporate a wide variety of music into a memorial service.
-Songs from a particular religious tradition, popular music, and special instrumental music can all have their place.
+Funeral songs from a particular religious tradition, popular music, and special instrumental music can all have their place.

 All options require some planning, from contacting musicians to checking on technology to play recordings.
 You could also ask guests to include a meaningful song title with their RSVP that you can add to the playlist.

-Create a program
+7. Create a program

-A printed program listing the order of the service, music, readings, and participants is helpful to the guests and makes an excellent keepsake.
+A printed memorial service program listing the order of the service, music, readings, and participants is helpful to the guests and makes an excellent keepsake.
 Typically the cover will feature the name, photo, and dates of the deceased, with details of the service inside.
 You may wish to include a brief biography as well as a few personal tributes.

 Funeral homes and print houses will generally customize and sell programs from a limited set of designs.
 If you prefer to craft your own, templates are available online at a variety of sites; our favorites are Etsy and Canva for their variety of attractive options.